i-adharul/One-Page-Portfolio-Website/README.md

 # One-Page-Portfolio-Website
 ## About This Website
 This website was created when I took the Basic Web Programming course to implement HTML Semantic Elements, Media Query, Flexbox, and DOM manipulation.
 To see a preview of this app, you can check the website [here](https://i-adharul.github.io/One-Page-Portfolio-Website/).
 Or you can watch the preview video [here](https://drive.google.com/file/d/1yRcNn4MYzcvCYQ8OIaaw1U3gPhQNeWcs/view?usp=sharing).
+The data displayed on the web is not the original data.
+This data is used for content viewing purposes only.

 ## Screenshots
 ### Me Element